murraytait-pa/User-Manual/Getting_started.md

 # Quick start with Iota

-This section provides an introduction on how to start using the Iota Python Library from a Jupyter notebook.
-The dataset run the step
+This section provides an introduction on how to start using the Iota software.
+Particularly, it will focus on how to use and Iota and its Python Library using [Jupyter Notebooks](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).

 ## <a id='starting-jupyter'></a>[Starting Iota Jupyter](#starting-jupyter)

 The [Jupyter Notebooks](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) is installed during the installation process of Iota.
-"Iota Jupyter" can be started by clicking on its shortcut available in the "Iota" folder at the Start menu of the your operative system.
+Usce can start Jupyter by clicking on the shortcut "Iota Jupyter" that can be found the "Iota" folder at the Start menu of the your operative system.

 ![](/images/License_registration_Iota_Jupyter.PNG)

-After clicking on the "Iota Jupyter" shortcut, a command window will be open and after a few second, the home page of Jupyter will be automatically open in a tab of your default web browser (see picture below).
+After clicking on the "Iota Jupyter" shortcut, a command window will be open and after a few seconds, the home page of Jupyter will be automatically open in a tab of your default web browser (see picture below).
+By default, "Iota Jupyter" is started at the "ParticleAnalytics" folder located in the home directory of your operative system (e.g. `C:/Users/Stephen/ParticleAnalytics`).
+The home page of Jupyter will show the content of your "ParticleAnalytics" folder.

 ![](/images/Getting_started_Jupyter_Notebooks_tree.PNG)

 ## <a id='creating-a-new-notebook'></a>[Creating a new notebook](#creating-a-new-notebook)

-Next step is to create a new notebook where the analysis of the simulation data can be conducted using the Iota Python Library.
+Before starting to analyze your simulation data, you will need to create an Iota notebook using Next step is to create a new notebook where the analysis of the simulation data can be conducted using the Iota Python Library.
 To do so, click on "**New**" and then select the option "Notebook:" > "**iota**"

 ![](/images/Getting_started_Jupyter_Notebooks_New_Notebook.PNG)